Long-Term Care Planning Is Easier With A Lawyer Who Understands Medicaid

 Long-term care planning requires a detailed knowledge of tax law, expertise in estate planning, and a thorough understanding of Medicaid regulations, which are constantly updated and changing.
 Long-term care estate planning and Medicaid planning should only be done under the supervision of an attorney with expertise in the areas of elder law and Medicaid such as attorney Amanda M. Wolf.

 Planning for Long-Term Care

-It’s crucial to keep in mind that Medicare will not pay for long term nursing care or for non-rehabilitative care received at home or in an assisted living facility.
+It’s crucial to keep in mind that Medicare will not pay for long-term nursing care or for non-rehabilitative care received at home or in an assisted living facility.
 Medicare does not cover care for the basic activities of daily living such as bathing, dress, eating, using the toilet and assisted walking.
-These basic activities, however, are some of the primary functions of nursing home and assisted living facilities, and can include basic and necessary assistance with:
+These basic activities, however, are some of the primary functions of nursing home and assisted living facilities, and can include basic and necessary assistance with many things.

 “Medicaid Planning” is a form of estate planning where an attorney examines your assets and then assists you in managing your estate to help you qualify for Medicaid without eliminating the assets.
 With the guidance of a knowledgeable elder law attorney, it is legal to implement various estate-planning techniques in order to qualify for Medicaid benefits while preserving and protecting your assets.

 Call Today To Learn How We Can Help